 "Officially?"
 I asked.
 Then I remembered how Le had asked me if I thought him referring to Cait as his 'Aunt Cait' was a good idea.
-Duh, Sinj, I thought, chastising myself for the momentary memory lapse.
+Duh, Sinj.
+I chastised myself for the momentary memory lapse.
 "Well, Le," I said, "looks like your Uncle String finally got the message.
 Wonder if you callin' Cait your aunt all this time had anything to do with that?"
 Of course, we can always pretend it did.
 Whatever it was, I'm sure glad it worked.

 "Yeah, me too, Dad," Le said, then added, "I'm just glad everything worked out, and Cait's gonna be my aunt for real."
 He smiled at String, then at me.

-"Not as glad as Cait, Sinj, and I are, Half-Pint," String said, and I got the impression that he was finally at peace with himself, and with the way his life was unfolding.
+"Not as glad as we are, Half-Pint," String said, and I got the impression that he was finally at peace with himself, and with the way his life was unfolding.
 And Cait's a big reason for that.

 I said, "String.
 Remember when we argued about that curse you thought you have?
 Well, I just thought of something."
 I remembered how Caitlin had told me the story about her plane getting hijacked, and how String and Dom had found the plane.
 "Didn't it ever dawn on you that if you hadn't gone after your helicopter the minute you heard that the plane had gone down, Caitlin would be dead right now?"
 String's expression changed to that deer-in-the-headlights look that he always got when we were kids, and I'd confronted him about something.
 "And, that plane wasn't hijacked and forced into the ocean because Caitlin knew you, little brother.
 That was just lousy luck," I said, knowing it was the truth.